Guy Nattiv: 2010-2020

+2020-current

 As in January 2020, Nattiv and Jaime Ray Newman together with Keshet Studios have been known developing A Stuntwoman, a limited series based on the book of the same name by Julie Ann Johnson and Deadline's David Robb.
 The series is about Johnson, a pioneer for women stunt performers and one of Hollywood's first whistle-blowers.
-It tells the story based on the real life incidents about Johnson who in the '70s became one of the first female stunt coordinators in Hollywood.
-Johnson battled Hollywood's 'glass ceiling'; she took on the stunt community's 'cocaine cowboys' and she fought against one of the most formidable film and television personalities of her time, Aaron Spelling.
+It tells the story based on the real life incidents about Johnson who in the 1970s became one of the first female stunt coordinators in Hollywood.
+Johnson battled Hollywood's "glass ceiling"; she took on the stunt community's "cocaine cowboys" and she fought against one of the most formidable film and television personalities of her time, Aaron Spelling.

 In 2021, Nattiv and Newman created Life Unexpected, a short documentary shot over 10 years in intimate, raw home footage that tells the story of the unforgiving roller coaster of bringing life into this world.
-The short is a co-production between New Native Pictures, Katsina communication and Channel HOT.
+The short is a co-production between New Native Pictures, Katsina Communication, and Channel HOT.
 It premiered at the Lighthouse International film festival in June 2021.
-Ouat Media has the world distribution rights for the documentary.
+Toronto-based Ouat Media has the world distribution rights for the documentary.